How Botox by Dentists is Making a Difference in Dentistry

 The cause and extent of a person’s bruxism is a case to case basis.
 Your dentist will assess your condition, depending on the following factors.

 - The severity of pain and tenderness in your jaw muscles

 - Signs of dental deformities, characterized by broken, cracked, or missing teeth

 - Serious dental problems and damages in the bone and cheek area as shown through dental X-rays

 In some cases, your dentist may refer you to a medical sleep specialist to rule out every potential trigger.
-Nevertheless, Botox by a dentist is known to deliver amazing results for bruxism.
+Nevertheless, botox injections by a dentist are known to deliver amazing results for bruxism.

 Botox As An Alternative Treatment for Temporomandibular Joint Pain (TMJ)

 Temporomandibular joint disorder or TMJ disorder refers to discomfort in the muscles and joints connecting the jawbone to your skull.
 Its symptoms include:

 - A searing pain every time you move your jaw to speak or chew food

 - Sudden bouts of migraine or headache attacks